Kvilt1/sdawdj/fixed_solutions_final.md

 #### Final Answer
-The maximum horizontal force on a roller during oscillations is approximately $ 359,637 \text{ N}$.
+The maximum horizontal force on a roller during oscillations is approximately$ 359,637 \text{ N}$.

 ---